yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/connect-to-universe.md

 type: docs
 ---

-Connect to your YugabyteDB database from your desktop using the YugabyteDB [ysqlsh](../../../admin/ysqlsh/) and [ycqlsh](../../../admin/ycqlsh) client shells installed on your computer.
+Connect to your YugabyteDB database from your desktop using the YugabyteDB [ysqlsh](../../../admin/ysqlsh/) and [ycqlsh](../../../admin/ycqlsh) client shells.
 Because YugabyteDB is compatible with PostgreSQL and Cassandra, you can also use [psql](https://www.postgresql.org/docs/current/app-psql.html) and third-party tools to connect.

 You can connect to the database on a universe in the following ways:

-- Using SSH to tunnel to one of the universe nodes, and running the ysqlsh or ycqlsh shell on the node.
+- Use SSH to tunnel to one of the universe nodes, and run ysqlsh or ycqlsh on the node.
-- Downloading and running the client shells from your desktop.
+- Download and run the client shells from your desktop.

 ## Download the universe certificate

-If the universe uses encryption in transit, to connect you need to first download the TLS certificate.
+If the universe uses encryption in transit, to connect you need to first download the universe TLS root certificate.
 Do the following:

 1. Navigate to **Configs > Security > Encryption in Transit**.